rmoralespp/sphinxlinter/README.md

 # sphinxlinter

-A lightweight Python linter for checking Sphinx docstrings and ensuring they follow the recommended field list style:
+A lightweight Python linter for checking Sphinx docstrings and ensuring they follow the recommended field list style and are consistent with function signatures.

+In general, a typical Sphinx docstring has the following format ([ref](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html)):

 ```
 """[Summary]